Blocship/star_book/PRIVACY&POLICY.md

 ## Terms of Service

-StarBook app is an open-source app free to use.
+StarBook is an open-source and free to use app.

 ## Privacy Policy